sheikhmishar/localhost-tunnel/README.md

 2. No hastle of installing third party tool
 3. Very simple to use.
 Open the web page and type your running server's HTTP port
 4. On screen real time log viewer
+5. All devices are supported including smart phones as long as it has a web browser

 ## Screenshots: